Emergency backstop and SCADA requirements for HV embedded generation

 • What are the communication and control requirements for embedded generators?

-All embedded generation ≥5MW
+All other embedded generation

 • Will emergency backstop requirements apply if I add a BESS to an existing HV generator?